junmeng6025/ros_tutorial/README.md

 $ cd ~/catkin_ws/
 $ catkin build
 ```
-Previously we also used the command
+**Hint:** There's another command to compile the ROS workspace:
 ```bash
 $ catkin_make
 ```
-to compile the workspace.
+**ATTENTION**
+`catkin_make` and `catkin build` are of different mechanism.
+Make sure build a workspace with ONLY one of them all the way, rather than combine them at the same time.
-TODO: Find out the differences between `$ catkin build` and `$ catkin_make`.
+Check out the differences between `$ catkin build` and `$ catkin_make`, see [this](https://robotics.stackexchange.com/questions/16604/ros-catkin-make-vs-catkin-build).

 **set the env-variable**
 ```bash